zhenxianglance/zhenxianglance.github.io/_pages/about.md

 News
 ======
-Markup : * 12/2022: We are orgnaizing the first [IEEE Trojan Removal Competition](https://www.trojan-removal.com/).
+* 12/2022: We are orgnaizing the first [IEEE Trojan Removal Competition](https://www.trojan-removal.com/).